emqx/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 float2str(20.2, 17) = '20.19999999999999928'
 ```

-Note that when converting a floating-point type to a string, the output result will be affected by the precision.
+Note that when converting a floating-point type to a string, the output may need to be rounded.
 For details, see: [floating-point-guide](https://floating-point-gui.de/)

-## String functions
+## String Functions

 | Function name | Purpose                        | parameter                                                                                                                               | returned value     |
 | ------------- | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------- | ------------------ |